noahtate/vortex-exporter-edit/README.md

 UPDATED INSTRUCTIONS:
 To create a list of mods per game run the executable and select a vortex backup file.

-*-Vortex creates these automatically in user\AppData\Roaming\Vortex\temp\state_backups_full.
+* *Vortex creates these automatically in user\AppData\Roaming\Vortex\temp\state_backups_full.*
-*-You can also manually make a backup to any location you want in settings/workarounds -> create backup -Select a game from the top list of detected games -Select one or more profiles from the list of detected profiles (the list will populate once you select a game.)
+* *You can also manually make a backup to any location you want in settings/workarounds -> create backup*
+* Select a game from the top list of detected games
+* Select one or more profiles from the list of detected profiles (the list will populate once you select a game.)
--Enable or disable "Export only enabled" checkbox to get a text file including disabled mods or not.
+* Enable or disable "Export only enabled" checkbox to get a text file including disabled mods or not.
--The mod will generate a list of mods per profile selected, separated by the next profile's name, and some dashes to delineate between profiles.
+* The mod will generate a list of mods per profile selected, separated by the next profile's name, and some dashes to delineate between profiles.

 -------------------------------------------------------------------------------------------------------------------